 Our client was standing outside Sharkeez, a popular Hermosa Beach bar.
-He had drank several beers inside the bar.
+He had drunk several beers inside the bar.
 He was talking to whomever would listen.
-A Hermosa police officer came upon him and asked him how he was doing.
-Our client was apparently quite drunk and obviously so.
+A Hermosa police officer came upon him and noticed that he looked a bit drunk.
+The officer asked our client how he was doing.
+Our client was apparently quite drunk and once he started talked, this became obvious.

 Sharkeez Bar in Hermosa Beach

-According to the police report, our client allegedly told the police officer that he was a loser and that he made almost nothing.
-Our client allegedly bragged that he made over a million dollars every year as a member of the CIA.
+According to the police report, our client allegedly told the police officer that the officer was a loser and that he made almost nothing (low salary).
+Our client, in contrast, allegedly bragged that he made over a million dollars every year as a member of the CIA.
 He was visibly intoxicated, but standing on his own.

 According to the police report, our client was trying to speak to each person who was walking by, bothering each person.
 He apparently told quite a few people that he worked for the CIA.

-Our client must have endeared himself to the police officer with his condescending comments, who arrested our client for public intoxication, a violation of Penal Code § 647(f).
-Our client was taken to the police station, where he continued to patronize the police office.
+Our client must have endeared himself to the police officer with his condescending comments, as the officer arrested our client for public intoxication, a violation of Penal Code § 647(f).
+Our client was taken to the Hermosa Beach police station, where he continued to patronize the police officers there.
 He was then booked and held for several hours while he sobered up.
 The police did not measure his blood alcohol content (BAC) while he was there.

 In a Nutshell: Hermosa Beach arrest outside bar on Pier Plaza for public intoxication (Penal Code § 647(b)); case dismissed after client attends 30 Alcoholics Anonymous meetings and pays booking fee.

-Greg listened to the story told by the client and recommended that the client attend thirty alcoholics anonymous (AA) meetings before the arraignment to help negotiate diversion or a delayed entry of plea.
-Both diversion and a delayed entry of plea would allow dismissal.
+Greg listened to the story told by the client and recommended that the client attend thirty Alcoholics Anonymous (AA) meetings before the arraignment to help negotiate diversion or a delayed entry of plea.
+Both diversion and a delayed entry of plea would allow dismissal and avoid a conviction that might scar our client’s record and future in the Air Force.

 The client did attend the 30 AA meetings as Greg recommended.
 It was tough for him to do because he travelled a lot for his job, however, he completed the goal.